3-Ingredient Mint Julep

-FYI, you also can’t trust certain doggies around fresh mint leaves either.
-Just in case that ever comes in handy for ya.
+(P.S. you also can’t trust certain doggies around fresh mint leaves either.
+Just in case that piece of knowledge ever comes in handy.)

 Traditionally, mint julep is synonymous with the Kentucky Derby.
 I’ve never been to a real derby, so it’s one of the gazillion things on my bucket list.

 I’ve also never been to Kentucky.
 That’s not so much on the bucket list.
 Unless the trip includes a derby, which would be a totally different story.

 I wonder if you have to wear an extra large whimsical hat to get in.